-Keep warm, Keep well event coming to the Village Hall soon
+Monthly Luncheon Club coming to the Village Hall

-Age Uk County Durham are holding a luncheon club event on Thursday, 28th February 2019 between 12 noon and 3.00pm.
+Age Uk County Durham held a luncheon club event on Thursday, 28th February 2019 .

 Free Defibrillator Training Opportunity

 Come & learn these lifesaving skills.
-Places MUST be booked prior to the dates.
-To book your place please contact Karen at the Parish Council by email firstname.lastname@example.org or ring 0191 377 3658
+As there is a limit to the numbers that can attend the training, advance booking is essential Places must be booked prior to the date of the event.
+To book your place please contact Karen at the Parish Council by email email@example.com or ring 0191 377 3658